-Low Emission Zones (LEZs) aim to reduce air pollution, since it presents a significant threat to public health.
+The LEZ aims to reduce air pollution, since it presents a significant threat to public health.
 It is especially harmful to young children, the elderly and those suffering from pre-existing conditions, including heart and lung diseases.

-They are being introduced across Scotland’s four largest cities: Edinburgh, Glasgow, Aberdeen and Dundee in response to dangerous levels of air pollution generated by road traffic.
+LEZs are being introduced across Scotland’s four largest cities: Edinburgh, Glasgow, Aberdeen and Dundee in response to dangerous levels of air pollution generated by road traffic.
 The LEZ will improve public health by discouraging the most polluting vehicles from entering an area.